albar965/littlenavmap-manual/README.md

 ![Measure Rhumb Distance from here](images/icons/distancemeasurerhumb.png "Measure Rhumb Distance from here")

 A rhumb line is a line of constant course and used between the waypoints of an airway or when approaching a VOR or NDB station.
-Distance between points is longer that the great circle route.
+Distance between points is longer than the great circle route.

 The course for a rhumb line is normally indicated in degrees true.
-Course will be indicated in degrees magnetic if the measurement starts at a navaid or an airport that have magnetic variation.
+Course will be indicated in degrees magnetic if the measurement starts at a navaid or at an airport that has a magnetic variation.
 Additional information like ident and frequency will be added to the line in this case.

 #### Remove Distance measurement {#remove-distance-measurement}